Heathfield School, Pinner: Houses

+In the 1960's there were three Houses at Heathfield School, College Road.
+Their names were Heath, Field and Gayford.
+The Gayford was added in respect of Headmistress Miss Edith Gayford who increased the numbers of girls.
+Heath(blue), Field (red) and Gayford (yellow).

 There were four houses at Heathfield School.
 From Lower Kindergarten (nursery) through to the Sixth Form, each girl belonged to one of four houses: Brontë, Curie, Nightingale or Pankhurst.
 This encouraged social contact between the age groups and formed the basis for competitive sports events and inter-house competitions in Music, Dance and Drama, Swimming, Netball, Lacrosse, Rounders, Athletics (Sports Day held at Harrow School) and Public Speaking.
 House meetings and house assemblies were also held periodically.
 House Points were awarded by teachers in the form of Commendations which were signed by the Headmistress and returned to the pupils at registration.

-The houses represented powerful pioneering women, whose stories were repeated to the girls every year, thus serving as role models to students.
-Moreover, as a GDST school, female empowerment was integral to the fabric of the school, with the majority of assemblies and the curriculum tailored around women growing up in a stable environment with an understanding the significance of the sacrifices by the Suffrage Movement, achievements by different women in society in each subject area, and how to enhance their prospects in order to break the glass ceiling.
+The houses represented pioneering women, whose stories were repeated to the girls every year, serving as role models to students.
+Moreover, as a GDST school, female empowerment was integral to the fabric of the school, with the majority of assemblies and the curriculum tailored around women growing up in a stable environment with an understanding the significance of the sacrifices by the Suffrage Movement, achievements by women, and how to enhance their prospects in order to break the glass ceiling.